WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is the address of the coordinator?

 The coordinator possibly gets paid in every coinjoin.
-Wasabi is using a fresh unused coordinator address for every coinjoin.
+Wasabi is using a fresh unused coordinator address for every coinjoin round.
 :::

 :::details